 The auto-upgrade is built for the average advertiser.
 It will not understand that your fashion-retailer page feed has a custom label structure that took six months to tune.
 It will not preserve the nuance of your B2B negative keyword lists.
 And — most relevant — it will turn on Final URL Expansion by default, even though Vizup and Aubado both recommend starting with FUE off or restricted to a vetted feed.

-Three specific reasons to migrate before summer, not after.
+Three specific reasons to migrate well before peak, not after.

 AI Max needs 4 to 6 weeks to stabilise.
 Google’s own guidance recommends a 1 to 2 week ramp-up before reading results, then 4 to 6 weeks of test data before you trust the numbers.
-If you start the migration in September, you don’t get to interpret the data until late October — when you’re supposed to be ramping spend, not running A/B tests.
+Start in the autumn and you don’t get to interpret the data until late October — when you’re supposed to be ramping spend, not running A/B tests.
+Wait for the February 2027 auto-upgrade and your learning weeks land in the January sales tail instead.

 Search term reports require active triage.
 AI Max’s keywordless arm surfaces queries DSA never would have.
 Power Pack research flagged one account where 69% of AI Max impressions hit competitor brand terms.
 You don’t want to discover that pattern on Black Friday Eve.
 The first month after migration is the time to work your negative keyword lists, not the week of peak.